Last update of this page: Januar 2022

 I started developing my Apps on a Mac Book Pro from 2010 and it still works there.

 Meanwhile I am using a recent Mac Book Pro.

 The old Mac has only OpenGL and not the better Metal rendering.

 So it has no physical based light rendering and changing the metalness and roughness of the surface has no effect on the old computer.

-This affects only the 3D visualization of the Zellige App.
+This affects only the 3D visualization of the Zellige App and Girih App.